-- Customer Services
+1412 • Customer Services

-- Process Automation
+- 1413 Process Automation

-- 1752 Business Management Services
+- Business Management Services

-- 1753 Digital Asset Services
+- Digital Asset Services

 - Business Analytical Services

 - Back Office Services

 - Support Services

 Service Domains are comprised of Service Types that further categorize and define the capabilities of each Domain.
-As illustrated in the figure below, each Service Domain is classified into one or more Service Types that group similar capabilities in support of the domain.
+As illustrated in the figure above, each Service Domain is classified into one or more Service Types that group similar capabilities in support of the domain.
 Service Types provide an additional layer of categorization that defines the business context of a specific component within a given domain.
 Finally, each Service Type includes one or more Service components that provide the "building blocks" to deliver the component capability to the business.
 A component is defined as "a self contained business process or service with predetermined functionality that may be exposed through a business or technology interface."